PNNL-Comp-Mass-Spec/PPMErrorCharter/Readme.md

 ```

-2. Search the .mzML file using MSGF+ and a fully tryptic search and no dynamic mods (do include alkylation of cysteine if applicable):
+2. Search the .mzML file using MS-GF+ and a fully tryptic search and no dynamic mods (do include alkylation of cysteine if applicable):

 ```
 java.exe  -Xmx1500M -jar MSGFPlus.jar -s DatasetName_2016-09-28.mzML -o DatasetName_2016-09-28_msgfplus.mzid